ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ForceStopSecondaryGrabInteraction method forces the object to no longer be influenced by the second controller grabbing it.

-#### SetGrabbedSnapHandle/1

-  > `public void SetGrabbedSnapHandle(Transform handle)`

-  * Parameters
-   * `Transform handle` - A transform of an object to use for the snap handle when the object is grabbed.
-  * Returns
-   * _none_

-The SetGrabbedSnapHandle method is used to set the snap handle of the object at runtime.

 #### RegisterTeleporters/0

   > `public void RegisterTeleporters()`